Steve973/api-evolution-showcase/article.md

 article may still apply to that use case, we will focus on the efforts of producing a clean and proper API for end-user dependencies.

+While the title implies that I think there is a **correct** way to design an API, the reality is not so clear-cut.
+The notion of correctness is contextual, and it is the context that determines the best course of action: requirements, audience, team approach and mission, etc. Our goal, as developers, is to understand enough about what we are doing, so that we can make the best decision that the situation requires.

 We will explore this by walking through the evolution of a project.
 We will start at the early exploratory phase, then examine how and when interfaces emerge, how the project might be organized around them, and how each approach